GM/DeVos Graduate School EXECUTIVE MASTER OF BUSINESS ADMINISTRATION

 This course exposes the student to problem-solving philosophies including Lean Thinking, Six Sigma, and Theory of Constraints.
-The module includes several team-based, business simulations and exercises where students are given the opportunity to implement their problem-solving and critical thinking learnings in a dynamic and complex business environment.
+The module includes several team-based, business simulations and exercises where students are given the opportunity to implement their problem-solving and critical thinking learnings in the dynamic and complex business environment within which GM operates.

 Building on the overarching principle that management decisions and actions are impacted by conditions in which a manager is operating, this course focuses on the macro setting external to the firm.
 In addition to the traditional economic focus of macroeconomics, regulation, international trade and finance, and public policy issues, the module incorporates a study of the definition, scope, and dimensions of national culture.
 Throughout the module, emphasis is on integrating an understanding of how the external environment sets the context for leadership, strategy, and managerial effectiveness.

-This five-day capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
-Students will be able to see how they perform in a fast-paced quick changing business environment where they make true to life decisions and quickly see the results of those decisions.
-A comprehensive balanced scorecard measurement system is used so that students can see and understand the strong intended and unintended interplay of their actions among the various functional areas.
-Students will be placed in teams of approximately 15 members with each member taking on a specific role.
-This course brings students from all DeVos programs and locations together for an opportunity to learn and work with one another in this complex and dynamic business simulation.
+This capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
+Students will be able to see how they perform in a rapidly changing organizational environment where they make true to life decisions and quickly see the results of those decisions.
+A comprehensive system is used so that students can see and understand the strong intended and unintended interplay of their actions among the various functional areas.
+This course brings students together for an opportunity to learn and work with one another in a complex and dynamic organizational environment.